 Interested in applying?

-Send a resume, cover letter, and links to your website/projects/github to email@example.com with “Engineering Apprentice” in the subject.
+Send a resume, cover letter, and links to your website/projects/GitHub to email@example.com.

 Worries of “what if I’m not the perfect fit” can sometimes hold us back from applying to jobs.
 We want to let you in on a secret: there is no perfect candidate.
 Sure, we’re interested in resumes, but also the narrative beyond that resume—unique backgrounds, experiences, points of views, etc. As such—there is no set of boxes to tick in order to be a good candidate.
 If this is a job that excites you, we hope you’ll apply.